nickdelnano/recently-played-playlists-parser/README.md

 # Other possible functionalities
 - Compare listening histories with friends -- do I listen to more Bon Jovi than Mike?
-- Graph visualizations of listening histories
+- Graphical visualizations of listening histories